August 8, 2025

 The 800KB Rule

-As a best practice, your total autoloaded data size should be kept below 800 KB.
-Exceeding this can lead to significant performance degradation, especially on sites with high traffic.
+As a best practice, keep your total autoloaded data size below 800 KB.
+Exceeding this limit can lead to significant performance degradation, especially on sites with high traffic volumes.
 (WP Engine).

-You can find your largest autoloaded options with the following SQL query:
+You can find your most extensive autoloaded options with the following SQL query:

 SELECT option_name, LENGTH(option_value) AS option_value_length